 - If you grind your teeth, ask your dentist whether you should be wearing a mouthguard at night.

-- If you’re considering a whitening treatment, discuss your teeth sensitivity with your dental team before they start.8
+- If you’re considering a whitening treatment, discuss your sensitive teeth with your dental team before they start.5

-WHERE CAN I BUY THE BEST TOOTHPASTE FOR SENSITIVE TEETH?
+WHERE CAN I BUY AN EFFECTIVE TOOTHPASTE FOR SENSITIVE TEETH?

-Find the best toothpaste for tooth sensitivity at most pharmacies and supermarkets as well as online retailers.
+Find an effective toothpaste for sensitive teeth at most pharmacies and supermarkets as well as online retailers.